bakkerij/cakephp-api/docs/quick-start.md

 ## ApiBuilder Component

-To get started you need to load the `ApiBuilder` component:
+To get started you need to load the `ApiBuilder` Component:

 ```
 class BlogsController extends AppController